EmperDeon/Organizer/README.md

 ### Small TODO's
+- A diary (With possible encryption) [Done, but crash on removing of date fomr list]

 - Sorting of tabs (WTSorter) should reload tabs (and add to menu)

-- A diary (Encrypted, in separate file)

 - Custom groups of tabs